apmishra100/Cybersecurity-Final-Project/OffensiveTemplate.md

   - The target is running an Apache server.
 We may be able to find an existing vulnerability related to Apache 2.4.10.

-The following vulnerabilities were identified on each target:
+The following weaknesses/vulnerabilities were identified on each target:
 - Target 1
   - Weak passwords
     - A user's password was found to be the same as their username.
 This gave initial ssh access to the machine.
 This is a violation of CWE-521: Weak Password Requirements.